 A Civil Process is when you get served with papers, like warrants.
 You can find these by going to the Sheriff’s office, online or by phone.

 Sex Offender Search / Lookup

 All convicted sex offenders must be listed and registered on either a national or state sex offender database.
 Those listed on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to view sex offenders on the internet, but bear in mind that you will not get the actual address, just the neighborhood block they live on.

 Court Records are public, and are accessible by anyone.
 They include a court case file that contains a docket sheet and all documents filed in your court case.
 You can access court records online, or at the Etowah County Clerk of Court office in the jurisdiction where the case was filed.

 Each state maintains records of their state citizen’s criminal past.
 These state databases are all linked so you are able to track criminal histories from another state.
-You can go to courthouse and inquire, or check the website.
+You can go to courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a different state, you may have to pay a fee for a more intensive search.

-When you look up a person’s crminal records you will be able to find out if a person has ever been arrested, charged or convicted for any crimes, which can include:
+When you look up a person’s criminal records you will be able to find out if a person has ever been arrested, charged or convicted for any crimes, which can include:

 - Drug Possession.

 - Sex offenses which could include rape, and sexual assault.